comp-journalism/commentIQ/README.md

 ### 4. <a name="4"></a>Update Comment
 ####
-To update comment - Comment Text and Comment ID needs to be send via HTTP POST method.
-All the scores will be calculated and send via Response.
+To update comment - Comment Text and Comment ID nees to be sent via an HTTP POST method.
+All the scores will be calculated and sent via Response.
-<b>Note: </b> It is important to update the API database with updated comment text in order to update correct Scores for a comment.
+<b>Note: </b> It is important to update the API with comment text that has changed in order to calculate the correct Scores for a comment.

 | Name   | Values and Notes           |